 Otocinculus (Otocinclus sp.)

-Otocinclus, like most peaceful fish, enjoy company of their own kind – four or more is a good start.
+Otocinclus, like most peaceful fish, enjoy the company of their own kind – four or more is a good start.
 They enjoy cleaning algae and debris off glass, decor, and plants – but will always clean plants first if they have the choice.
 It’s important to add these guys to a well-established tank not only because it needs to have enough food for them to munch, but also because they’re highly sensitive fish.
-You’ll also need to feed them sinking wafers in addition to what they can find in your tank.

 pH: 6.0 – 7.5